 Disney World Reduced Park Hours

 Disney World has reduced hours after reopening.
 These shortened park hours make it more difficult for guests to get the full Disney experience.
+The good news is as the parks get busier, hours are getting extended.
+However, park hours are only changing about 2 weeks before arrival and aren’t guaranteed.

 Families with small kids who need a midday break will find it nearly impossible to get back to some parks before closing.
 These short park hours combined with Disney World park reservations makes visiting Disney less flexible.